Central American offered asylum in Guatemala opts for home

 “If there’s no palm here, there’s no money,” said Juan Rolando Padilla, who cuts palm nuts in the village.
 Padilla said both production and sales are down of late.

-Ardón Montoya was detained by the Border Patrol in El Paso, Texas, and sought asylum in the U.S. But the Trump administration deal with Guatemala led to him being sent there because he’d passed through the country en route to the U.S.
+Ardón Montoya had left Honduras Sept.
+23 with a group of friends and the equivalent of $243 in his pocket.
+He was detained by the Border Patrol in El Paso, Texas, and applied for asylum in the U.S. But the Trump administration’s deal with Guatemala led to him being sent there because he passed through that country en route to the U.S.

 “They asked for all my information, then I spoke with a judge who’d decide if I stay or not.
 Then they told me to sign a deportation letter,” he recalled.